skindud/useful/linux/backup/README.md

 # backup

-# WARNING!!!
-# Use the following command carefully with fully understanding.
+# WARNING!
+Use the following command carefully with fully understanding.
 Otherwise you disks might be broken.

 # backup disk to file
 size_of_disk=$(lsblk -lab|grep "^nvme0n1 "|awk '{print $4}')